hornej/piero-init/README.md

 ## Debugging

 Extra debugging info is stored in files in the /home/chip directory.
 If messages stop being sent to S3, these files should provide helpful information.

+## Notes

+* node_modules is checked in to get rid of any possible issues with the npm cache, npm installs, and any reproducibility problems caused by transitive dependencies.
+Since we are not using npm 5 and the npm dependencies are small, this is a simple workable solution.